EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 Tutorial
 =========

-First make sure you have installed ``PyFHD`` following the instructions in the :doc:`Installation Guide <../installation/installation>`.
+First, make sure you have installed ``PyFHD`` by following the instructions in the :doc:`Installation Guide <../installation/installation>`.

 Let's start with getting you off the ground and running using the sample data built into ``PyFHD``.
-The example data is a small subset of the observation ``1088285600`` with a beam that uses only one frequency, and a skymodel created using `WODEN`_.
-To run ``PyFHD`` we will use the command line interface (CLI) that has been built to run ``PyFHD``.
+The sample data is a small subset of the observation ``1088285600`` with a beam that uses only one frequency, and a skymodel created using `WODEN`_.
+To run ``PyFHD``, we will use the command-line interface (CLI) that has been built to run ``PyFHD``.

 .. _sample-data: